2023 Most Popular Anthropology Bachelor's Degree Schools in the New England Region

 Read full report on Anthropology at Southern New Hampshire University

-The in-demand bachelor’s degree programs at University of Massachusetts Amherst helped the school earn the #2 place on this year’s ranking of the most popular anthropology schools in the New England Region .
-Located in the large suburb of Amherst, UMass Amherst is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend University of Massachusetts Amherst.
+It ranked #2 on our 2023 Most Popular Anthropology Bachelor’s Degree Schools in the New England Region list.
+Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 About 73% of the students majoring in anthropology at the school are women while 27% are male.